moralmar/earthquakesWithR/README.md

 Installation
 ------------

-You can install `earthquakesWithR` from github with:
+align="right" / You can install `earthquakesWithR` from github with:

 ``` r
 # install.packages("devtools")